 Thumbnail image

-Medocity is a telehealth platform that helps patients manage their health through remote monitoring and engagement tools.
-Despite its wide offerings, Medocity’s website was underperforming, converting fewer than 2% of visitors into partners.
-To address this gap, a team of five designers from Berkeley Innovation led a complete website redesign, strategically clarifying Medocity’s value proposition.
+Medocity is a telehealth platform that helps over 10,000 patients manage their health through remote monitoring and engagement tools.
+Despite its extensive offerings, Medocity was underperforming, converting fewer than 2% of visitors into partners.
+To address this gap, a team of five designers from Berkeley Innovation, a product design club, led a complete website redesign, strategically clarifying Medocity’s value proposition.

 Role